kelseyde/calvin-chess-engine/README.md

 ### Communication
 - Calvin communicates using the Universal Chess Interface [(UCI) protocol](https://www.chessprogramming.org/UCI).
 - [Pondering](https://www.chessprogramming.org/Pondering), where the engine thinks on the opponent's move.
-Can be disabled via the UCI.
+Can be disabled using the 'Ponder' UCI option.
 - Hash size and number of Lazy SMP threads are also configurable via the UCI.
 - Calvin is connected to Lichess where he plays regularly in the engine pool: https://lichess.org/@/Calvin_Bot